2b2t: 2016–present: Player influx

-Nocom exploit
+2018–2021: Nocom exploit

-In 2018, a group of players called "Nerds Inc." (a spoof of Monsters, Inc.) discovered a software bug in 2b2t's server software that allowed players to query far-away terrain, which players cannot normally view.
+In 2018, a group of players called "Nerds Inc." discovered a software bug in 2b2t's server software that allowed players to query far-away terrain, which players cannot normally view.
 The loading of huge areas of terrain puts a heavy workload on the server, which Nerds Inc. used to repeatedly crash the server.
-This was done with the intent to incite a vulnerable bug fix into "PaperMC", a modified server software used by 2b2t, which now only responded to the querying of far-away terrain if it was already loaded, i.e., proximate to a player.
-The developers inadvertently gave anyone aware of the vulnerability the ability to test if any given area in the game world contained a player, and to read that area if so.
-Nerds Inc. could now locate all online players and remotely observe the terrain around players in real-time, including valuable storage of in-game items and player-built constructions.
+This was done with the intent to induce the developers of PaperMC, a modified server software used by 2b2t, to create a bug fix for the software, which introduced a vulnerability where the server would now only respond to the querying of far-away terrain if it was already loaded, i.e., proximate to a player.
+By creating the flawed bug fix, the developers inadvertently gave anyone aware of the vulnerability the ability to test if any given area in the game world contained a player, and to read that area if so.
+Nerds Inc. was now able to locate all online players and remotely observe the terrain around players in real-time, including valuable storage of in-game items and player-built constructions.

 Correlating the coinciding timing of player join and disconnect notices and the loading and unloading of locations let Nerds Inc. tell where specific players stood, not just that a player was there.
-The exploit became more effective with an adaptive tracking system programmed by a member of Nerds Inc., predicting the paths individual players would take using Monte Carlo localization.
+The exploit became more effective with an adaptive tracking system programmed by a member of Nerds Inc., predicting the paths individual players would take using Monte Carlo localization in response to the server implementing rate-limits preventing less efficient search methods.
 The data gathered amassed about 2 terabytes during the 3 years of tracking terrain, paths, and base locations.

 One group that shared members with Nerds Inc. was supplied with the locations of numerous bases which they raided, looting 200 million in-game items.
 They kept the exploit secret, creating fake stories behind the destruction of bases and gaslighting.
 They named the exploit "Nocom", short for "no comment".
-In 2021, another group called Infinity Incursion independently created a more primitive version of the Nocom exploit, and, with their less concealed use of the exploit that included tracking YouTuber FitMC on the server, other groups started learning about the exploit by June 2021.
+In 2021, another group called Infinity Incursion independently created a more primitive version of the Nocom exploit and, with their less concealed use of it, other groups started learning about Nocom by June 2021.
 On July 15, 2021, server admin Hausemaster implemented changes to 2b2t that patched the exploit.
-The exploit resulted in many bases and in-game item stashes being raided or destroyed, with a total of 15,000 bases being discovered by Nocom.
+Nocom resulted in many bases and in-game item stashes being raided or destroyed, with a total of 15,000 bases being discovered.
 Rich Stanton of PC Gamer described Nocom as one of the most impactful events in the server's history.